The Sound of Scars: Documentary

 A documentary film, also titled The Sound of Scars, was released April 16, 2021.
 The film was directed by Leigh Brooks and includes interviews with the band members and their families.
 The film also includes archival footage, photographs, lost interviews, and goes over various points of the band's history, particularly Mina Caputo's gender transition.

+Kerrang! gave the documentary a 5/5 stating "Credit must be given to The Sound Of Scars director Leigh Brooks for aspiring to tell a different story.
+This is a film not about the making of Life Of Agony’s incredible music, but rather the making of the people that made phenomenal songs like River Runs Red, How It Would Be and Weeds.
+What would be a major focus of other films – the band imploding just as they seemed destined for a major breakthrough; reunions and re-reunions – are all present and correct, and hit hard, too.
+But across its 90 minutes, TSOS is altogether more preoccupied with the inner lives of its subjects."